 There will be a general presumption in favour of the retention of buildings which make a positive contribution to the character/appearance of a conservation area.
+Demolition or other substantial loss to the significance of a building or feature that contributes positively to the conservation area will be permitted only where the harm is outweighed by the public benefits of the proposal.
 Applications for planning permission/conservation area consent for development proposals that would require the total demolition of unlisted buildings in conservation areas, must be accompanied by details of redevelopment and will be assessed against the following criteria:

-- 1. The contribution of the building to the landscape/townscape; and - 2.
-The structural condition of the building; and - 3.
-The suitability of the building for an alternative viable use; and - 4.
-The contribution which the demolition /redevelopment would make to broader conservation objectives. - 5.
-The inclusion of the building on the local list.
+- 1. the contribution of the building to the landscape/townscape streetscape; and - 2. the structural condition of the building; and - 3. the suitability of the building for an alternative viable use; and - 4. the contribution which the demolition /redevelopment would make to broader conservation objectives; and - 5. the inclusion of the building on the local list.

-Proposals to utilise vacant land for car parking for interim or longer term use within Conservation areas, will be resisted except in exceptional circumstances.
+Proposals to utilise vacant land for car parking for interim or longer term use within conservation areas, will be resisted except in exceptional circumstances.